steven-edwards/crookedbar-test2/content/pages/faq.md

         content: >
           Of course!
 We love dogs and have made extra special provision by including dog crates etc. Please enquire for further information.
-      - title: Is bedding supplied?
+      - title: Is linen supplied?
         content: >
           All bedding, pillows, sheets, duvets are supplied, washed, ironed and fresh ready for you when you arrive.